 [Want today’s Henry Hub, Houston Ship Channel and Chicago Citygate prices?
 Check out NGI’s daily natural gas price snapshot now.]

-In their December oil market report, OPEC researchers, citing China’s eased pandemic-era rules, forecast global crude demand would expand by 2.2 million b/d this year, following slightly stronger growth in 2022.
+In their January oil market report, OPEC researchers, citing China’s eased pandemic-era rules, forecast global crude demand would expand by 2.2 million b/d this year.

-However, given the Chinese government’s proven history of clamping down on economic activity during coronavirus outbreaks, the researchers conceded their outlook was peppered with skepticism.
-They also noted multiple pockets of geopolitical chaos, notably including the conflict in Ukraine, as well as the threat of recession in the United States, Europe and parts of Asia.
+However, they also noted the Chinese government’s propensity to freeze economic activity during coronavirus outbreaks, leaving their outlook laced with skepticism.
+They also noted multiple pockets of geopolitical stress, notably including Russia’s war in Ukraine, as well as the threat of recession in the United States, Europe and parts of Asia.

 © 2023 Natural Gas Intelligence.
 All rights reserved.